 Of course, it is possible to change the view using a button the upper right-hand corner of the screen, to give you a more conventional list of servers with more information.
 Servers can be sorted by name, load and distance, and NordVPN will show you exactly which servers are better for which purposes.
 There are servers designed to be used with TOR, for P2P file-sharing, some for the fast streaming of video and others for extra privacy.
 This is something that is not common with other VPN providers.

-In this review, we used the Mac client for NordVPN because this is a Mac website, however like most providers NordVPN also offers a client for Windows, iOS and Android which are largely identical in form and function.
+In this review, we used the Mac client for NordVPN because this is a Mac website, however like most providers NordVPN also offers a client for Windows, iOS and Android.
+Although I must say that the Windows client's interface does not look as good as the Mac one, you just have a regular list of servers rather than the pretty map!

 Privacy Policies And Speed